index contact © 2025

 • I obsess over small details that make whatever I am working on a more compelling story.

-• I need to spend time researching my own ideas to validate their place in the design process.
+• I spend time researching my own ideas to validate their place in the design process.

 • Asking “why” will always be how I start to understand a project.